Indiana HVAC Training Schools & Certification

 FORTIS

-Fortis College in Indianapolis, IN offers the HVAC/R program, preparing students for entry-level employment in the HVAC industry.
-Students in this HVAC/R program are trained in running computerized diagnostics to tackle systems such as gas heaters, heat pumps, ventilating systems, commercial refrigerators, and air conditioners.
+Fortis College in Indianapolis, IN, offers the HVAC/R program, which prepares students for entry-level employment in the HVAC industry.
+Students in this program are trained in running computerized diagnostics to tackle systems such as gas heaters, heat pumps, ventilating systems, commercial refrigerators, and air conditioners.

-To qualify for admissions, in most cases, students must be high school graduates or hold their equivalent and will be required to complete a personal information sheet.
+In most cases, students must be high school graduates or hold their equivalent and will be required to complete a personal information sheet to qualify for admissions.

 The program’s faculty includes experienced instructors, who teach students to manage and troubleshoot ventilation systems.
 The practical skills students gain in the lab will help them operate a wide range of heating, ventilation, and cooling systems.
 As HVAC/R technicians, graduates will maintain a comfortable and healthy environment in residential and commercial buildings of all kinds.
-They will be able to apply principles and theories learned in lab and class settings to develop, select, operate, and test HVAC equipment.
+They can apply principles and theories learned in lab and class settings to develop, select, operate, and test HVAC equipment.

 • Location: Indianapolis, IN